Boisea trivittata

 Boisea trivittata, also called the eastern boxelder bug, box bug, or maple bug, is a species of true bug native to eastern North America.
-The western boxelder bug Boisea rubrolineata is a relative of this species and is native to western North America.
+The western boxelder bug, Boisea rubrolineata, is a relative of this species and is native to western North America.
 Eastern boxelder bugs are found primarily on boxelder, other maples, and ash trees.

 Etymology

 Trivittata is from the Latin tri (three) + vittata (banded).

 Biology and description

 The adults are about 13 mm long with a dark brown or black coloration, relieved by red wing veins and markings on the abdomen, with dark red eyes; nymphs are bright red.

 Eastern boxelder bugs feed almost entirely on the developing seeds of boxelder, maple, and ash trees.

 Eastern boxelder bugs feed, lay eggs and develop on boxelder trees, most commonly occurring on female trees as they produce seeds.
 Eastern boxelder bugs prefer seeds; however, they also suck leaves.
-They can be frequently observed on maple as these trees provide them with seeds as well.
+They can be frequently observed on maples, as these trees provide them with seeds as well.
 Eastern boxelder bugs overwinter in plant debris or protected human-inhabited places and other suitable structures.